openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0003-readme-specification.rst

 *************

 The readme of a well-maintained repo should contain at least the following sections.
-Ideally in this exact order.
+Ideally in this exact order with additional sections added where it makes sense based on the maintainers judgement.

 * **Title** - The name of the component.